Vietnam puts 41 on trial in US$45 million corruption case

 Hau brought suitcases of cash to the offices or private residences of the officials for the bribes, prosecutors say.

-Former party chief of Vinh Phuc province Hoang Thi Thuy Lan received the biggest bribes from Hau, totalling almost US$2 million dollars - in suitcases weighing up to 60 kilograms.
+Former party chief of Vinh Phuc province Hoang Thi Thuy Lan received the biggest bribes from Hau, totalling almost US$2 million - in suitcases weighing up to 60kg.

 In April, Vietnam jailed a former deputy minister of industry and trade for six years after finding him guilty of "power abuse" in a solar energy development plan.